List of Hollyoaks characters introduced in 2007: Harry Thompson

-In October 2015, Tony discover the affair of Ste and Harry, which shocked his stepmother Diane and finally discover why Sinead left Hollyoaks forever.
-In November 2015, Harry finally comes out to his father, and accepted his sexuality, and his relationship with Ste.
-On his 18th birthday he discovers that his mother, Tessie, and his godparents Ruth, Kurt, Jambo and Rory cannot attend to his 18th birthday, as he discover that Jambo refused to return to Hollyoaks since the death of Dawn Cunningham in eighteen years.
-Later that day Ste tells Harry that due to his HIV he now has to go on medication, but Harry accepts it.
-Ste later breaks up with him that night anyway after being manipulated by Tony who refuses to believe Harry's gay.
+In October 2015, Tony discovers the affair of Ste and Harry, which shocks his stepmother Diane, and finally discovers why Sinead left Hollyoaks forever.
+In November 2015, Harry finally comes out to his father and accepts his sexuality and his relationship with Ste.
+On his 18th birthday, he discovers that his mother, Tessie, and his godparents Ruth, Kurt, Jambo and Rory cannot attend to his 18th birthday, as he discovers that Jambo refused to return to Hollyoaks since the death of Dawn Cunningham in eighteen years.
+Later that day Ste tells Harry that, due to his HIV, he now has to go on medication, but Harry accepts it.
+Ste later breaks up with him that night anyway after being manipulated by Tony, who refuses to believe Harry's gay.
 Harry later sees Cleo holding hands with her step-father Pete and she accidentally lets it slip she was having a relationship with him for years.
-Furious Harry storms to the Dog where Reenie and Pete are having their wedding ceremony and publicly outs him as a paedophile.
+Furious, Harry storms to the Dog, where Reenie and Pete are having their wedding ceremony, and publicly outs him as a paedophile.
 On Christmas Day Harry finds out that he was accepted into a football scholarship in California.
 He then discovers that Tony had called the police on Ste for doing drugs in order to wreck their relationship.
 Harry then packs his things and leaves saying Tony was the worst father ever and he was sick of Tony trying to control him.
 He is shocked however to see Ste about to reunite with John Paul and runs off heartbroken.
-He then returns to Tony's as he has no where else to go, but Ste comes and says Harry's the one he wants and Harry agrees to give them a go.
-When Tony protests Ste invites Harry to live with him and Harry agrees.
+He then returns to Tony's as he has nowhere else to go, but Ste comes and says Harry's the one he wants and Harry agrees to give them a go.
+When Tony protests, Ste invites Harry to live with him and Harry agrees.
 They spend Christmas together with Ste's family in The Dog.